andrew/ultimate-awesome/README.md

 - [awesome-rust-security](https://github.com/osirislab/awesome-rust-security) - Curated list of awesome projects and resources related to Rust and computer security.
 - [awesome-rust-formalized-reasoning](https://github.com/newca12/awesome-rust-formalized-reasoning) - An exhaustive list of all Rust resources regarding automated or semi-automated formalization efforts in any area, constructive mathematics, formal algorithms, and program verification.
 - [awesome-georust](https://github.com/pka/awesome-georust) - A curated list of awesome geospatial software, libraries, tools and resources, written in Rust.
+- [awesome-iced](https://github.com/iced-rs/awesome-iced) - A curated list of custom widgets, example projects, integrations, and resources made with/for iced.
 - [awesome-rust-tools](https://github.com/unpluggedcoder/awesome-rust-tools) - Harness the power of Rust.
 Those fast productivity tools based on Rust.
 - [awesome-rust-zh](https://github.com/KernelErr/awesome-rust-zh) - Rust资源分享中文版，每周三更新。.
 - [awesome-quads](https://github.com/ozkriff/awesome-quads) - ▦⧉⊞□ A curated list of links to miniquad/macroquad-related code & resources.